Division by zero in common meadows: Abstract

 \subsection{Axioms for Common Meadows}

 The axioms in Table~\ref{Mda} define the class (variety) of \emph{common meadows}, where we adopt the convention that $\_^{\inverse 1}$ binds stronger than $\cdot$, which in turn binds stronger than $+$.
-Some comments: Axioms~$\eqref{eq:15}-\eqref{eq:17}$ take care of $\bot$'s propagation through all operations, and for the same reason, axioms~\eqref{eq:11} and \eqref{eq:12} have their particular form.
-Axiom~\eqref{eq:4} is a variant of the common axiom on additional inverse, which also serves $\bot$'s propagation.
-Axioms~\eqref{eq:13} and \eqref{eq:14} are further identities needed for manipulation of $(...)^{-1}$-expressions.
-Finally, axiom~\eqref{eq:10} is needed to reason with expressions of the form $0\cdot t$.
+Some comments: Axiom~\eqref{Ma14} implies $\bot$'s propagation through all operations, and for the same reason, axiom~\eqref{Ma10} has its particular form.
+Axiom~\eqref{Ma4} is a variant of the common axiom on additional inverse, which also serves $\bot$'s propagation.
+Axioms~\eqref{Ma11} and \eqref{Ma12} are further equations needed for manipulation of $(...)^{-1}$-expressions.